PhD Student Handbook

 6. Dissertation proposal/prospectus is developed and defended

-• Student submits a Decker Dissertation Proposal Scheduling form (see Appendix B) two weeks prior to the proposal defense date
+• Student submits a Decker Dissertation Proposal Scheduling form (see Appendix B) two weeks before the proposal defense date

 • After successful completion of the proposal defense, the Decker Graduate Programs Office submits a Graduate School Recommendation for Admission to Candidacy for Doctoral Degree (ABD Status) form to the Graduate School on behalf of the student

-7. Submit proposal study to IRB for review and approval
+7. Submit the proposal study to IRB for review and approval

 8. Dissertation research is conducted